llm-conditioned-diffusion/OmniDiffusion/README.md

 #
-This repo contains pytorch implementation, model weights, training/inference codes of our paper, click our project page for more details.
+This repo contains pytorch implementation, model weights, training/inference codes of our paper ``An Empirical Study and Analysis of Text-to-Image Generation Using Large Language Model-Powered Textual Representation'', click our project page for more details.

 ## Dependencies and Installation